StelianMorariu/Pawz/README.md

 I use DaggerAndroid for dependency injection.
 I found that libraries that use the service locator pattern tend to get messy really quick.

 To solve the problem of injecting ViewModels I have defined a custom factory(**PawzViewModelFactory**) and a custom key that effectively creates a map for every ViewModel.
-For this app I don't use SavedState and I think the approach would probably need some thinkering to make it work.
+For this app I don't use SavedState and I think the approach would probably need some tinkering to make it work.

 To reduce Dagger boilerplate from Activities I created an Object called *AppInjector* that is bound to the lifecycle of the app.